transducens/elrd/README.md

 The role-playing activities are documented in detail in the file `roleplay-descriptions.md`, providing context for the different scenarios and instructions followed by the participants.

+## Licenses

+See the file [LICENSE.md](./LICENSE.md) for additional details on the licenses of the dataset.

 ## Citation
 If you use this dataset in your research, please cite the following paper in addition to this repository: